 Ed note: This is the beginning of a series about the NOTE discovery call process.
 In sequence, please read Overview, N starts with NEED, O = OPPORTUNITY, T is for TEAM and E is for Effect for context and background.
 Or download The NOTE eBook.

 At KiteDesk, we are working on finalizing our Sales Playbook for our entire sales team.
 Like most sales leaders, as part of that process, I investigated the current best practices on how to run an effective Discovery Call.
-During my research, I found approaches like BANT, ANUM, CHAMP and even GPCT.
-All these approaches have their strengths and weaknesses, but unfortunately, none of them met the needs of our clients.
+During my research, I found approaches like BANT, ANUM,

 Yes, I said clients.

 Why?
 When I dug into these discovery processes I found one glaring error – they were foundationally built based on the needs of the seller vs. the buyer.
 Buyers aren’t interested in helping you understand if they are a good fit for you – they want to know if you are a good fit for them.
 So, it is for this primary reason, that I decided to build our own discovery process that starts with what is important to the client.

 Think about BANT for a minute, it stands for: